What are some important things to know about AeroSTEM Academy?

 Now, let’s cover some more of our basics.

-Email Newsflashes: We send a lot of vital information to our families via email, so it is very important that we have your correct email address.
+Email Newsflashes: We send a lot of vital information to our families via email through Parent Square, so it is very important that we have your correct email address.
 We send field trip and special event information, testing schedules, flying opportunities – you name it!
 Please check email for newsflashes frequently!

-Please update any information as soon as it changes at the front desk. (i.e. Email addresses, phone numbers, emergency contacts, names of folks who transport your children to and from the Resource Center, etc.)
+Please update any information as soon as it changes at the front desk. (i.e. Email addresses, phone numbers, emergency contacts, names of folks who transport your children to and from the School, etc.)

-Field Trips and Special Events: We go go go… a lot!
-So, we created a procedure that will make the planning a little smoother.
+Field Trips and Special Events: We created a procedure that will make the planning a little smoother.
 Students will receive a Parent Permission Slip two weeks prior to the field trip/event.
 Students have one whole week to turn in their slips to the front desk.
 If turned in past the 1-week mark, it will not be accepted unless a parent submits it and space is still available.
 Waiting until the last minute may mean your student does not get a spot for that trip.

-Library Procedures: We have started a library at AeroSTEM Academy.
+Library Procedures: We have a library of books at AeroSTEM Academy.
 It is small at the moment, but continues to grow.
 Please feel free to ask our front desk gals for assistance whenever you need it!
-Parents and students can check out library books, simulators, and Arduino kits.
+Parents and students can check out library books.
 Students will receive a notification of responsibility for lost and/or damaged parts upon checkout.

 Student Laptops: Student computers are checked out for student use only.
 (All student computers are intended for school-related uses only.
 Please consult the Technology and Internet Use agreement in the Parent/Student Handbook found under “Family Resources” of the AeroSTEM website.)
 Student computers require a signed contract between the school and the parent.